-Mitch: [short awkward silence] Okay, enough reminiscing.
+Mitch: [short awkward silence as the Fridge Horror hits them both] Okay, enough reminiscing.

-- In Tromeo And Juliet, the eponymous pair find out at the end they're brother and sister, but decide to get married anyway.
+- In Tromeo and Juliet, the eponymous pair find out at the end they're brother and sister, but decide to get married anyway.
 In true Troma fashion, they have hideously deformed kids.

 - In the film Jean de Florette Papet and his nephew Ugolin drive a hunchback to his death in order to get his land.
 In the sequel Manon of the Spring, Ugolin sees the hunchback's daughter Manon bathing in a pond and falls desperately in love with her.
 He commits suicide when she rejects him.
-At the end his uncle Papet learns that Manon's father was his long-lost son.
+At the end, his uncle Papet learns that Manon's father was his long-lost son.
 That means Ugolin was in love with his own cousin.

-- In the Michael J. Fox film, The Secret Of My Success, Brantley is asked to escort the wife of his boss to her country home.
+- In the Michael J. Fox film, The Secret of My Success, Brantley is asked to escort the wife of his boss to her country home.
 She takes an immediate liking to him and convinces him to stay for a swim, which leads to her seducing him.
 Not long after, Brantley realizes that she is his Aunt Vera (by marriage, as his boss is his blood-related uncle, Mr. Prescott).
 Brantley is disgusted, but Vera isn't - she later pursues him sexually.

-- In Curse Of The Golden Flower, Chan and Wan eventually find out they're half siblings, and take it about as well as you'd expect.
+- In Curse of the Golden Flower, Chan and Wan eventually find out they're half-siblings, and take it about as well as you'd expect.